tinymce/tinymce-docs/migration-from-4x.md

 * [`file_browser_callback`](https://www.tiny.cloud/docs/configure/file-image-upload/#file_browser_callback) - Previously, the `file_browser_callback` option was used to add a file or image browser to TinyMCE.
 This feature was deprecated in version 4.1.0 and replaced by [`file_picker_callback`]({{site.baseurl}}/configure/file-image-upload/#file_picker_callback). `file_browser_callback` option has been removed from TinyMCE 5.0 owing to the configuration changes in the dialog component.

-* **Insert** - Previously, the `insert` option was used to specify what to display in the insert buttons menu in a space-separated list of menu items control identifiers or `|` for a menu separator.
-This feature has been removed from TinyMCE 5.0 owing to the changes in the menus and removal of the `context` property.
-The `insert` item in the toolbars setting no longer displays a toolbar button by default.
-The [`insert_button_items`](https://www.tiny.cloud/docs/configure/editor-appearance/#insert_button_items) option is no longer available in TinyMCE 5.0.
+* [`insert_button_items`](https://www.tiny.cloud/docs/configure/editor-appearance/#insert_button_items) - Previously, the `insert_button_items` option was used to specify what to display in the `insert` toolbar button's menu in a space-separated list of menu items control identifiers or `|` for a menu separator.
+This toolbar button has been removed from TinyMCE 5.0 owing to the changes in the menus and removal of the `context` property.
+For a workaround, configure a custom toolbar button using the following configurations in the `tinymce.init`:

-For a workaround to display the `insert` buttons menu in the toolbars setting by default, register it in TinyMCE 5.0 using the following configurations in the `tinymce.init`:

 ```js
 tinymce.init({